akspa0/floppyai/docs/experiments/01-extreme-streams.md

 ## Notes

-- All commands should be run from the repository root with `python FloppyAI/src/main.py` (module syntax also works).
+- All commands should be run from the `FloppyAI/` directory with `python src/main.py` (module syntax also works).
 - Start with `--simulate` to validate directory structure and manifests.
 - Use `--media-type` (e.g., `35HD`) and consistent `--rpm` or `--profile` for comparability.